 The same principle can be extended to lists of lists.
 Assuming that the "inner" lists are already ordered, we first compare the length of the two lists, and if they are equal, we order the lists "lexicographically" (with the order previously defined between list elements).
 This process can be continued recursively to any level of nesting.

 However, we do not require that this ordering is adhered to throughout the tree.
-The following objects may be required to be ordered (they have a boolean attribute ordered):
+Nevertheless, the following objects must be ordered: